 I’ve just been contacted by an old friend, asking if I could give her my top ten tips for research.

-After compiling a list to test myself before seeing what was already out there on the internet, I was surprised to find a (quick) search didn’t turn up what I expcected!
+After compiling a list to test myself before seeing what was already out there on the internet, I was surprised to find that a (quick) search turn up only what I initially expected – the obvious – and that my own list could add to what’s out there.
 So, here are 13 tips for the research process:

 Lastly: enjoy yourself!
-Take breaks and keep active… this’ll be when your best ideas magically spring to mind…
+Take breaks, be creative when problem-solving and keep active… this’ll be when your best ideas magically spring to mind…